-- 1. Locate the statement, "the combined weight of occupants and cargo should never exceed 850 lbs (395 kg)" on your vehicle's placard (on the driver's doorjamb). - 2.
-Determine the combined weight. of the driver and passengers that will be riding in the vehicle.
-(Five is seating capacity of your vehicle.) - 3.
-Subtract the combined weight of the driver and passengers from 850 lbs (395 kg). - 4.
+- 1. Locate the statement, "the combined weight of occupants and cargo should never exceed 850 lbs" on your vehicle's placard.
+[The placard is on the driver's doorjamb.] - 2.
+Determine the combined weight of the driver and passengers that will be riding in your vehicle. - 3.
+Subtract the combined weight of the driver and passengers from 850 lbs. - 4.
 The resulting figure equals the available amount of cargo and luggage load capacity.

-For example, if there will be four 150 lbs (70 kg) occupants in your vehicle. the amount of available cargo and luggage load capacity is 250 lbs (115 kg).
+For example, if the maximum load is 850 lbs and there will be five 150 lb passengers in your vehicle, the amount of available cargo and luggage load capacity is 100 lbs.